Look Back (2024 film)

 Look Back (ルックバック, Rukku Bakku) is a 2024 Japanese animated coming-of-age drama film based on the one-shot web manga of the same name by Tatsuki Fujimoto.
 The film is directed by Kiyotaka Oshiyama, who also wrote the screenplay and served as a character designer, and produced by Studio Durian.
 It stars Yuumi Kawai and Mizuki Yoshida as two girls with a passion for drawing—the outgoing Fujino (Kawai) and the truant recluse Kyomoto (Yoshida), the latter of whose artistic ability inspires a competitive fervor in Fujino that soon develops into a partnership.

-Look Back premiered at the French Annecy International Animation Film Festival in June 2024.
-It was theatrically released in Japan by Avex Pictures on June 28, 2024.
+Look Back premiered at the 2024 Annecy International Animation Film Festival.
+It was theatrically released in Japan by Avex Pictures on 28 June 2024.